-Arrive at Moscow Airport, where you are met and transferred to the five-star Ritz-Carlton.
+Arrive at Moscow Airport, where you are met and transferred to the five-star Four Seasons Moscow Hotel.
 Located in Moscow city centre, and within walking distance of Red Square and the Bolshoi Theatre, guests will discover a classic and sophisticated ambience within this luxury hotel.
 We enjoy a welcome reception dinner this evening, whilst you meet our fellow travellers and anticipate the epic voyage that lies ahead.

 Why not extend your stay in Moscow with additional nights to explore more of the city at your leisure or have time to take in a performance at the world-renowned Bolshoi Theatre?
 Tickets need to be pre-booked and are subject to schedule and availability.